 See 35 U.S.C. § 316(d); 37 C.F.R. § 42.221.
-Petitioner does not dispute, and we find, that one is a reasonable number of substitute claims.
+Petitioner does not dispute, and we agree, that one is a reasonable number of substitute claims.
 Petitioner, however, disputes whether the Motion to Amend complies with the first two requirements.
 MTA Opp.
-1-2, 7-11.
+1-7.
 We agree with Petitioner that Patent Owner's proposed amendment fails, at least, because it seeks to introduce new matter.